Ardonian/BOCBlog/exampleSite/content/blog/remote-template-injection.md

 ##### Attack Demonstration

 This demonstration is for educational purposes only.
+In the following demo, I will use C#, TrustedSec's Unicorn and PowerShell

 ##### Link